davidwesst/davidwesst.github.io/src/blog/what-value-does-making-content-bring-to-me/index.md

 ---

-title: "What Value Does Making Content Bring to Me? (not a typo)"
+title: What Value Does Making Content Bring to Me? (not a typo)
-date: "2021-06-14T12:00:00"
+date: 2021-06-14T12:00:00
 tags:
   - blog
-- defining value
+  - defining-value
-- content creation
+  - content-creation
   - self-retrospective
   - validation
-description: "I realize it's a selfish question, but if the post isn't valuable to me then why would it be valuable to you?"
+description: I realize it's a selfish question, but if the post isn't valuable to me then why would it be valuable to you?
-social_image: './rob-schreckhise-8zdEgWg5JAA-unsplash_altered.jpg'
+social_image: ./rob-schreckhise-8zdEgWg5JAA-unsplash_altered.jpg

 ---

 That's not to say the content should provide value to the reader, also known as you, but it's still a very important question to answer.